-Shock absorption was evaluated in accordance with ASTM-F1614 using a custom-built drop-testing machine, as shown in Figure 1.
+Shock absorption was evaluated in accordance with ASTM-F1614 using a custom-built drop-testing machine, shown in Figure 1.
 The thickness of the test specimens of molded samples was maintained at 10 mm.
-On each specimen, an 8.5 kg striker with a 45 mm diameter was dropped from 36 to 84 mm (depending on the impact energy of 3-7 joules) [20-22].
-The impact force was measured with a Kyowa Dengyo

-(Thailand) accelerometer model: ASH-A-100, and the specimen collapse distance was measured with a Kyowa Dengyo (Thailand) laser distance sensor model: AXIS-HP-200-1.
-The data was processed, recorded, and analyzed.
-The acceleration data was converted into impact force values by multiplying it with the mass (8.5kg).
-These impact acceleration values were then used to calculate the impact cushioning efficiency (ICE) using Equation 2.
-The impact acceleration at Solid TPU g{max} was assessed on 100% solid TPU, which denotes the complete printing of the TPU material, and Honeycomb g{max} honeycomb gmax, which represents the impact acceleration value examined across a range of honeycomb structure types.
+On each specimen, an 8.5 kg striker with a 45 mm diameter was dropped from 36 to 84 mm (corresponding to impact energies of 3-7 joules) [20-22].
+The impact force was measured with a Kyowa Dengyo (Thailand) accelerometer, model ASH-A-100, and the specimen collapse distance was measured with a Kyowa Dengyo (Thailand) laser distance sensor, model AXIS-HP-200-1.
+The data were processed, recorded, and analyzed.
+The acceleration data were converted to impact forces by multiplying with the mass (8.5 kg).
+The impact acceleration values were used to calculate the impact cushioning efficiency (ICE) using Equation 2.
+The impact acceleration at solid TPU gmax was assessed on 100 % solid TPU, which denotes the complete printing of the TPU material, and Honeycomb g{max} , which represents the impact acceleration values examined across a range of honeycomb structure types.